thinkWhere/Celery-Workshop-GeoPython-2018/README.md

 git checkout challenge-1
 ```

-2. Look in *celery_app/demo.py* for the TODO comment relating to challenge 1
+2. Look in *celery_app/demo.py* for the TODO comment relating to challenge 1.

 3. Look in *celery_app/app/tasks.py* to identify the function names and expected parameters of the the celery task.

 4. In *celery_app/demo.py* write a loop that will iterate 2500 times.
 Inside the loop, use the two helper functions `get_random_x` and `get_random_y` to get suitable x and y values, add these values to the queue.
 You will need to use the special celery `delay` function.

-5. Rebuild the docker containers after you have made your changes, then run `demo.py` within the docker container using docker exec.
+5. Rebuild the docker containers after you have made your changes, [then run `demo.py`](#build-and-run-the-containers) within the docker container using docker exec.
+Check the process of the running/queued tasks in the [Flower web app](#monitoring-tasks-with-flower).

-6. You should now see your tasks being added to the queue in Flower, and hopefully being successfully processed.
-You can optionally confirm that things are working by looking in QGIS or PgAdmin to see the items being added to the database table.
+6. If you have pgadmin or similar, you can connect to the database and see records being added to the grid_squares table.
+If you have desktop GIS package (such as QGIS), you will be able to add the table as a vector layer to visualise the data.

+The database connection details are:
+- DB = geopython-db
+- Port = 5432
+- User = geopython
+- Password = geopython
+- Schema = geopython

 ### Challenge 2